Frequently Asked Questions

 What do I need to do to become an EMT-Basic?

-In order to become an EMT-Basic you must take an approved EMT-Basic course and pass the national registry exam to obtain EMT-Basic certification.
+In order to become an EMT-Basic, you must take an approved EMT-Basic course and pass the national registry exam to obtain EMT-Basic certification.
 Colby College offers an emergency medical technician course during Jan Plan in which students receive all of the training necessary to take both the psychomotor (practical) and cognitive (written) exams necessary to obtain certification.
-EMT-B classes are also offered as semester-long courses and summer programs, including courses at Kennebec Valley Community College; however, it is slightly more challenging to take a semester-long EMT course with a full course load at Colby.
-Once the psychomotor (practical) and cognitive (written) exams are passed and national certification is achieved through the NREMT, state licensure may be applied for.
-Applying for a state license often involves a background check and driving record check; however, this is state dependent, so check your state’s EMS website to see exactly what is required.
+EMT-B classes are also offered as semester-long courses and summer programs, including courses at Kennebec Valley Community College.
+(However, it may be more challenging to take a semester-long EMT course with a full course load at Colby.)

-I am already an EMT but don’t have a Maine license.
+I am already an EMT, but don’t have a Maine license.
 How do I get a Maine EMT license?

 If you already have an EMT-B license in another state you will need to apply for reciprocity in Maine.
 The Maine EMS website may be reached here, and specific information regarding reciprocity may be found here.